pedro-abundio-wang/deep-learning/docs/notes/neural-networks-and-deep-learning.md

 Gradient Descent is an algorithm that tries to minimize the cost function $$J(w,b)$$ and to find optimal values for $$w$$ and $$b$$.

-For the purpose of illustration we will use $$𝐽(w)$$, function that we want to minimize, as a function of one variable.
+For the purpose of illustration we will use $$J(w)$$, function that we want to minimize, as a function of one variable.
 To make this easier to draw, we are going to ignore $$b$$ for now, just to make this a one-dimensional plot instead of a high-dimensional plot.

 Gradient Descent starts at an initial parameter and begins to take values in the steepest downhill direction.
 Function $$J(w,b)$$ is convex, so no matter where we initialize, we should get to the same point or roughly the same point.